-- Meanwhile heat 1 tablespoon butter In skillet.
+- Meanwhile heat 1 tbsp butter In skillet.
 Add in whole garlic and sage leaves and sauté until garlic is golden brown.
 Remove sage leaves and reserve sage brown butter and garlic.

 - Transfer cauliflower to a blender.
 Add sage brown butter and garlic along with a pinch of salt and pepper and a couple tablespoons of unsweetened almond milk (see notes).
 Blend for 30 to 45 seconds, adjuster the milk as needed.

 - Transfer to a serving plate.
 Melt remaining 1 tbsp of butter and add on top of cauliflower mashed potato.
 Garnish with fresh sage or your can use the toasted sage from earlier and a pinch of freshly grind pepper.

 Nutrition information is automatically calculated, so should only be used as an approximation.